KentNg201/WinUSB-driver-node/README.md

 This tools is use for install custom USB Driver for windows, can use for install printer driver.

+The based exe file is based on [libwdi](https://github.com/pbatard/libwdi), huge thanks to them!!

 ## List all the USB devices
 Listing all your USB devices plugged in
 ```shell